-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 npm init -y

-After the process is complete will get a
+After the process is complete, we’ll have a

 package.json file ready to use.

-Note: If you’re not familiar with these commands, checkout our Beginner’s Guide to npm.
+Note: if you’re not familiar with these commands, checkout our Beginner’s Guide to npm.

-We are going to proceed to install Hapi.js—the framework of choice for this tutorial.
-It provides a good balance between simplicity, stability and feature availability that will work well for our use case (although there are other options that would also work just fine).
+We’re going to proceed to install Hapi.js — the framework of choice for this tutorial.
+It provides a good balance between simplicity, stability and features that will work well for our use case (although there are other options that would also work just fine).

-npm install --save hapi hoek
+npm install @hapi/hapi@18.4.0

-This command will download the latest version of Hapi.js and add it to our package.json file as a dependency.
-It will also download the Hoek utility library that will help us write shorter error handlers, among other things.
+This command will download Hapi.js and add it to our

-Now we can create our entry file; the web server that will start everything.
+Now we can create our entry file — the web server that will start everything.
 Go ahead and create a

-server.js file in your application directory and all the following code to it:
+server.js file in your application directory and add the following code to it:

-const Settings = require('./settings');
+const Settings = require("./settings");

 server.route({

-method: 'GET',
+method: "GET",

 }